 I carried out a plethora of the following research and testing sessions with our actual users.
 Some of the more regularly used techniques:

 - Moderated usability testing

 - Unmoderated usability testing

 - Tree testing

 We used all this information gathered to improve parts of the existing application and to choose to not implement exactly like for like.
 We had more of an idea who we were creating this for and a great foundation going forward.

 When I started working with the development team and business key stakeholders the first thing we did was create proto-personas.
-This highlighted a huge disconnect between who we were creating this product for.
-Stakeholders had the general consensus that the less well-off someone was the less engaged they were, however the development team ended up describing themselves.
+This highlighted a huge disconnect and misalignment between who we were creating this product for.
+Stakeholders had the general consensus that the less well-off someone was the less engaged they were, however, the development team ended up describing themselves.
 All earning good, way above average money.
-This was a great message to share first off, so that we could all understand that research into who our user truly are.
+This was a great message to share first off so that we could all understand that research into who our user truly is.
 It highlighted a lot of internal assumption and created some great influential advocated to get some real users in.
-We could then update the proto-personas to be more rounded researched based personas.
+We could then update the proto-personas to be more rounded researched-based personas.

 I believe to create great products we must collaborate and that means taking the whole team on the journey with me.
 UX should be a team ethos and we should all own it.